Date

 Creating a budget for an exterior paint job feels like trying to hit a moving target.
 With so many variables, it’s easy to miss a few key details that can throw your numbers off.
 A little planning goes a long way in preventing surprise costs and ensuring you get a beautiful, lasting finish.
 By steering clear of a few common financial traps, you can approach your project with confidence and keep your budget on track from start to finish.
 It’s all about knowing what to look for and what questions to ask before you sign a contract.

-Forgetting Prep Work Costs
+Forgetting to Budget for Prep Work

 It’s easy to focus on the final color, but the prep work is what makes or breaks a paint job.
 This is also one of the most frequently overlooked expenses.
 Getting your home’s exterior ready for paint involves more than just a quick rinse.
 It can include power washing, scraping off old and flaking paint, sanding rough spots, and making minor repairs.
 This also includes carefully taping and protecting your home’s windows and trim.
 Depending on the condition of your home, these essential steps can add a significant amount to your total bill.
 Think of it as the foundation of your project—if it’s not solid, the final product won’t hold up.